strangerstudios/pmpro-reason-for-cancelling/readme.txt

 === PMPro Reason for Cancelling ===
-Contributors: strangerstudios
+Contributors: strangerstudios, pbrocks
-Tags: pmpro, membership, reason, cancell
+Tags: pmpro, membership, reason, cancel
 Requires at least: 3.5
-Tested up to: 3.9.1
+Tested up to: 4.9.7
-Stable tag: .1.1
+Stable tag: .1.2

 Require members to provide a reason for leaving before they can cancel their memmbership.
 This reason will be added to the emails sent to both the user and administrator.